TiagoMA90/digital-nomads/README.md

 - If a User goes to a non-defined URL, then a 404 Error template is rendered, requesting users to leave that page.

 <img src="media/readme_img/404.png" alt="Error 404">

+# Features and Functionality for Non-Registered Users, Registered Users, and Superusers
+The structure of the website is coherent, and the base.html is present on all pages.
+The skeleton of the body is consistent for all pages.

+## Non-Registered Users (Visitors):
+- Visitors can read all posts from /home/.
+- Visitors can read all users' posts from /username/.
+- Visitors can create a user account through /register/.
+- Visitors can navigate to the Home/About/Login/Register pages.
+- Visitors can navigate through the pagination of /home/ and /username/.
+- Visitors can access external links on users' posts/comments and footer.

+## Registered Users (CRUD) can do the above as a Visitor, moreover:
+- Users can log in/out through the "Log In/Out" functionality.
+- Users can create posts through the "Post" functionality.
+- Users can update their posts through the "Update" functionality.
+- Users can delete their posts through the "Delete" functionality.
+- Users can like/dislike all posts through the "Like/Dislike" functionality.
+- Users can navigate to the Profile tab and update their "Bio".
+- Users can navigate to the Profile tab and upload a profile picture.
+- Comments cannot be deleted by anyone except Superusers.

+## Superusers can manipulate information through the /admin/ panel:
+- CRUD posts.
+- Change passwords.
+- Create/update/delete users.
+- Delete comments.
+- Promote users to Superuser.

+(ELABORTATE...)

 ## Planning & Agile:
 This project was planned using Agile methodology and MoSCoW prioritization.